rordenlab/dcm2niix/README.md

 ## Install

 There are a couple ways to install dcm2niix
  - [Github Releases](https://github.com/rordenlab/dcm2niix/releases) provides the latest compiled executables.
 This is an excellent option for MacOS and Windows users.
-However, the provided Linux executable requires a recent version of Linux, so the provided Unix executable is not suitable for all distributions.
+However, the provided Linux executable requires a recent version of Linux (e.g. Ubuntu 14.04 or later), so the provided Unix executable is not suitable for very old distributions.
+Specifically, it requires Glibc 2.19 (from 2014) or later.
+Users of older systems can compile their own copy of dcm2niix or download the compiled version included with MRIcroGL Glibc 2.12 (from 2011, see below).
  - Run the following command to get the latest version for Linux, Macintosh or Windows:
    * `curl -fLO https://github.com/rordenlab/dcm2niix/releases/latest/download/dcm2niix_lnx.zip`
    * `curl -fLO https://github.com/rordenlab/dcm2niix/releases/latest/download/dcm2niix_mac.zip`
    * `curl -fLO https://github.com/rordenlab/dcm2niix/releases/latest/download/dcm2niix_win.zip`
  - [MRIcroGL (NITRC)](https://www.nitrc.org/projects/mricrogl) or [MRIcroGL (GitHub)](https://github.com/rordenlab/MRIcroGL12/releases) includes dcm2niix that can be run from the command line or from the graphical user interface (select the Import menu item).
-The Linux version of dcm2niix is compiled on a holy build box, so it should run on any Linux distribution.
+The Linux version of dcm2niix is compiled on a [holy build box](https://github.com/phusion/holy-build-box), so it should run on any Linux distribution.
  - If you have a MacOS computer with Homebrew you can run `brew install dcm2niix`.
  - If you have Conda, [`conda install -c conda-forge dcm2niix`](https://anaconda.org/conda-forge/dcm2niix) on Linux, MacOS or Windows.
  - On Debian Linux computers you can run `sudo apt-get install dcm2niix`.